 Beaches at Negril

-In our humble opinion, Beaches Negril is one of the most enjoyable places we've ever visited; SCUBA, catamaran sailing, snorkeling, great beach, good restaurants and even better bars!
+In our humble opinion, Beaches Negril is one of the most enjoyable places we've ever visited; SCUBA diving, catamaran sailing, family events every evening, snorkeling, tennis, several gyms, great beach, water slides, lazy river, good restaurants and even better bars!
+One of the best banana daiquiris I've ever had, and they are made fresh every time you order one!

 If you have never been to Jamaica and you are planning a trip there, or you just want to know more about it, here are some good sources of information;